danijimmy19/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - List at least two concrete bugs you noticed at the start
   (for example: "the hints were backwards").

+Response:
+  - When I first ran the Streamlit app, the code execute without any issues.
+First, when I selected different difficulty levels, the range for different levels of bit off to me.
+Second, the most visible bug was the hints were backwards, that is, a guess that was too high told me to go higher, and a guess that was too low told me to go lower.
+I also found that some turns compared the guess against a string version of the secret number, which caused incorrect outcomes.
+Finally, I also noticed the New Game button did not fully reset the app state.

 ---

 ## 2. How did you use AI as a teammate?